Wilfrid Israel: Wilfrid Israel Museum

 The Wilfrid Israel Museum in Kibbutz HaZore'a, Israel, is an archaeology and art museum dedicated to the memory of Wilfrid Israel.
-The museum, which opened in 1951, houses Wilfrid's unique collection, to which many artifacts have been added over the years.
-The museum displays have permanent exhibitions of the art of India, China, Thailand, Cambodia, the art of ancient Near East, and local archaeology.
+The museum opened in 1951 and houses Wilfrid Israel's unique collection, to which many artefacts have been added over the years.
+The museum displays have permanent exhibitions of the art of India, China, Thailand, Cambodia, the art of the ancient Near East, and local archaeology.
 In addition, the museum holds changing exhibitions of modern painting, sculpture, photography, and textiles.
 It offers a wide range of community educational programs for children, youth and adults, including guided tours of the museum's permanent and temporary exhibitions as well as creative hands-on activities in the museum's art workshop.

-In August 2020, burglars stole around 30 artifacts from the museum.
+In August 2020, burglars stole around 30 artefacts from the museum.

 Wilfrid Israel film

 A film by award-winning filmmaker Yonatan Nir and producer Noam Shalev premiered in Israel on 1 November 2016.
 The film, The Essential Link: The Story of Wilfrid Israel, is inspired by the biography written by Naomi Shepherd.
-It tells the story of Wilfrid Israel's life-saving activities, his connections with the founders of Kibbutz Hazorea and mostly focuses on the last ten years of his life.
+It tells the story of Wilfrid Israel's life-saving activities, his connections with the founders of Kibbutz HaZore'a and mostly focuses on the last ten years of his life.
 The film's website "The Essential Link: The Story of Wilfrid Israel" provides more information about the person and the film and includes a link to its trailer.